Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ___

-## Set Patterns for Solving Interview Questions
+## :books: Set Patterns for Solving Interview Questions

 JavaScript has a built-in `Hash Set`, so that's the one we are going to focus on.